-If the student's difficulties are unexpected in relation to other abilities, the ARD committee must then determine if the student has dysgraphia.
-The list of questions in Figure 5.3 below must be considered when making a determination regarding dysgraphia.
+If the student's difficulties are unexpected in relation to other abilities, the ARD committee must then determine if the student has dysgraphia and the need for special education and related services.
+The list of questions in Figure 5.3 below must be addressed by the MDT in the evaluation report to assist the ARD Committee when determining eligibility, which includes that dysgraphia is present and there is a need for special education and related services.